In sales, efficiency is the name of the game.

 Brands that do it right realize gains in many forms.
 Here’s one such story.

-Success story: How 22Yards increased sales productivity through automation
+Success story: How 22Yards increased productivity through sales automation

 22Yards is an app that aims at helping aspiring cricketers pursue a career in the sport.